Mritunjay1711/treasure-hunt-frontend/README.md

 * This treasure hunt game consists of 5 levels.
 * Each level has some set of riddles which are fetched from the mongodb database.
 * Users need to answer the riddles by reading the statements.
+* These riddles assess the problem solving skill, attention to detail and creative thinking of users.
 * After two failed attempts of answer a hint option will be active from where the user can get a hint to solve the riddle.
 * Two of the level does not contain any hint for the riddle and can be a dead end for the user.
 * Only 1 riddle from the two levels have the hint so its on the luck of the user to get the riddle with clue or without clue to pass the level.